 One of the many changes we see in senior health is a decreasing sense of smell.
-In fact, over 15 million Americans age 55 and older, suffer from it.
+Over 15 million Americans age 55 and older, suffer from it.

 What can cause Loss of Smell